adoostparast/CellR/README.md

 CellR arguments are explined in detail as follows:
 * **Reference scRNA-seq data**
-Reference scRNA-seq data is a tab delimited text file whose rows represent the unique gene names and each column represents a cell.
+Reference scRNA-seq data is a tab delimited text file whose rows represent the unique gene symbols and each column represents a cell.
 Note that the upper left most element of the file should be empty.
 CellR receives scRNA-seq file as a non-normalized raw counts matrix.

 * **Bulk RNA-seq data**
-Bulk RNA-seq data is a tab delimited text file whose rows represent the unique gene names and each column represents a sample.
+Bulk RNA-seq data is a tab delimited text file whose rows represent the unique gene symbols and each column represents a sample.
 Note that the upper left most element of the file should be empty.
 CellR receives RNA-seq file as a non-normalized raw counts matrix.

 * **GTEx TPM data**
-GTEx data is a tab delimited text file whose rows represent the unique gene names and each column represents a sample individual.
+GTEx data is a tab delimited text file whose rows represent the unique gene symbols and each column represents an individual sample.
 Note that the upper left most element of the file should be empty.
 For any human tissue, relevant GTEx data can be obtained from GTEx portal: https://gtexportal.org/home/.

 * **Minimum-cells**
 CellR keeps all the genes being expressed in > Minimum-cells (Minimum-cells>=3 is used in our experiments).